Our Founders and Instructors

 Joe started Aikido in April of 1991 under Bill Sosa Sensei, 6th dan and trained under him for a number of years.
 For many years, he also was active in his study of Aikido by attending many seminars from other styles other than his own.
 After Sosa Sensei's death, Joe continued his training under Lynn Fabia Sensei in a new organization called the Society of Aikido Centers.
 In 2005, Joe was granted the 4th dan by the SAC.

-Eventually, after leaving that group, Joe sought the help of Jorge Garcia Sensei, and he was introduced to Shihan Hiroshi Kato and petitioned to become a personal student of his.
+Eventually, after leaving that group, Joe met Jorge Garcia Sensei and was introduced to Shihan Hiroshi Kato.
+Joe then petitioned to become a personal student of his.

-In 2007, Joe was able to join the Aikikai with the help of Hiroshi Kato Sensei and after some time passed, he was started off in his new home by being awarded the rank of 2nd dan Aikikai directly by Doshu Moriteru Ueshiba, as per Kato Shihan's recommendation.
+In 2007 Joe formally joined the Aikikai with the help of Hiroshi Kato Sensei.
+After some time passed was awarded the rank of 2nd dan Aikikai directly by Doshu Moriteru Ueshiba, as per Kato Shihan's recommendation.